lorensen/VTKExamples/src/VTKBook/08Chapter8.md

           Given a cell id, return the point ids (e.g., connectivity list) defining the cell.

      GetCellNeighbors(cellId, ptIds, neighbors)
           Given a cell id and a list of points composing a boundary face of the cell, return the neighbors of that cell sharing the points.

      cellId = FindCell(x, cell, cellId, tol2, subId, pcoords, weights)
           Given a coordinate value x, an initial search cell defined by cell and cellId, and a tolerance measure (squared), return the cell id and sub-id of the cell containing the  point and its interpolation function weights.
 The initial search cell is used to speed up the search process when the position x is known to be near the cell.
 If no cell is found, cellId < 0 is returned.

      pointData = GetPointData()
          Return a pointer to the object maintaining point attribute data.
 This includes scalars, vectors, normals, tensors, and texture coordinates, as well as any other data arrays that the field carries.

      cellData = GetCellData()
           Return a pointer to the object maintaining cell attribute data.
-This includes scalars, vectors, normals, tensors, and texture coordinates, as well as any other data arrays that the field carries.
+This includes scalars,a vectors, normals, tensors, and texture coordinates, as well as any other data arrays that the field carries.

      bounds = GetBounds()
           Get the bounding box of the dataset.